jamestr4n/odr-bindy-julia/README.md

 systems, which runs without a MATLAB license.

 ## Note on dependency and license
+This package has no dependencies outside the Julia standard library.

-The algorithm, the method and the reference implementation are the work of
-L. Fung.
-This repository is a reimplementation in Julia and does not modify the original.
+The algorithm and the reference MATLAB implementation are the work of L. Fung.
+This is an independent reimplementation in Julia; no source code from the original is reproduced here.
+Both are released under the MIT License — see LICENSE.

-The MATLAB implementation reproduces some utility files (`SparseGalerkin.m`, `poolData.m`, `poolDataList.m`) from [SINDy](https://doi.org/10.1073/pnas.1517384113) by Brunton, Proctor & Kutz (2016, PNAS) under the permission of the original authors.
-No code from those files is reproduced here; the equivalent functionality was written independently for this port.
-Please refer to `LICENSE` for the full attribution.